What is capital gains tax?

 Income tax and capital gains

-Capital gains tax is not actually a separate tax charged on top of your income tax.
-Instead, the capital gain is added to your taxable income.
+Capital gains tax is added to your taxable income.
+It's not a separate tax charged on top of your income tax.
 This is why the calculator asks for your taxable income.

 Luckily, if the asset you're selling is an investment property you can reduce your capital gains tax further by subtracting certain costs.
 More on that below.